THE BLACK COMMUNITY'S

 ...AND IT'S IN OUR INTEREST TO INCREASE it...

-...TO FURTHER OUR people's ECONOMIC ADVANCEMENt...
+...TO FURTHER ITS ECONOMIC ADVANCEMENt...

 Asia continues to be both the fastest-growing region in the world and the main engine of the world’s economy, contributing more than 60 percent of global economic growth with notable growth from China (33.3%), ASEAN (7.8%), Korea (1.3%) (International Monetary Fund)

-The black experience in Asia is varied.
+The Black experience in Asia is varied.
 Some people find themselves between empty seats on crowded trains (Japan Times) or referred to as ‘gorillas’ by strangers (BBC).
-When in the same Asian country, some are treated as if they truly “matter” while others are threatened to be deported for being black (Vice).
+When in the same Asian country, some are treated as if they truly “matter” while others are threatened to be deported for being Black (Vice).

 THis NEED FOR DIVERSITY IS RECOGNIZED IN EDUCATION...